iterative/dvc.org/content/docs/command-reference/import.md

 anywhere, and data may be lost.

-To prevent this, you can use the `--backup` option to mark the imports to be pushed to the remote when `dvc push` is run.
+To prevent this, you can use the `--backup` option to mark the imports to be pushed to a DVC remote when `dvc push` is run.
 This also means that `dvc pull/fetch/repro` no longer needs to access import sources, so these imports can be restored from the remote like regular data tracked with `dvc add`.